evanx/redex/README.md

 Someone might want to copy this in Go, Rust, D, Elixer, etc. I think that would be a great idea.
 Still, having a Node implementation in plain JavaScript is useful, at least for JavaScript developers.

+We have chosen ES7 (via Babel), and might extend our implementation with TypeScript in future.

 We implement a number of processors to support some use-cases, especially around HTTP and Redis.

-We have chosen ES7 (via Babel), and might extend our implementation with TypeScript in future.
+As such Redex is not only a framework, but also a ready-made implementation for some use-cases.
+It is quite configurable (using YAML) and extensible (using JavaScript).

+Where it is an alternative to other projects (please let me know), I will compare and contrast.

 ### Alternative: Nginx